SCUT-DLVCLab/RFUND/README.md

 ## License
 RFUND is derived from FUNSD and XFUND, and its license adheres to the same terms and conditions as the original datasets.
-Please refer to the original licenses for more details.
+Please refer to the original licenses ([FUNSD](https://guillaumejaume.github.io/FUNSD/work/), [XFUND](https://github.com/doc-analysis/XFUND?tab=readme-ov-file#license)) for more details.

 ## Citation
-If you find this dataset useful, please cite the following paper:
+If you find RFUND useful, please cite the following paper:
 ```
 @article{lin2024peneo,
   title={PEneo: Unifying Line Extraction, Line Grouping, and Entity Linking for End-to-end Document Pair Extraction},